Canada-Philippines relations

 Trade relations

 Canada and the Philippines are currently negotiating a free trade agreement in the context of the Canada-ASEAN Free Trade Agreement negotiations.
-On December 5, 2024, Canada and the Philippines also announced the launch of exploratory discussions for a potential bilateral free trade agreement.
-Canada and the Philippines held their second Joint Economic Commission in June 2025.
+Following a meeting between Prime Minister Carney and President Ferdinand Marcos Jr. on the margins of the ASEAN Summit in 2025, Canada and the Philippines also launched negotiations on a bilateral Canada-Philippines Free Trade Agreement, with the goal of conclusion in 2026.
+Canada and the Philippines held their third Joint Economic Commission in February 2026.
 This bilateral mechanism provides a useful high-level forum to advance trade and investment issues of mutual interest.

 The Trade Commissioner Service (TCS) in the Philippines promotes Canadian technologies and solutions in the Philippines.
-Sectors of focus are: nuclear energy, information and communications technology (ICT), mining, infrastructure, clean technologies, agriculture and agrifood, education, climate finance, and defence and security.
-Furthermore, the TCS aims to highlight synergies between Canada’s expertise, solutions and products and the Philippines’ key priorities in energy security, food security and critical minerals.
+Sectors of focus are: energy, including nuclear; defence and security; agriculture and agri-food; infrastructure; mining and critical minerals; information and communications technology (ICT); clean technologies; and education.
+Furthermore, the TCS aims to highlight synergies between Canada’s expertise, solutions and products and the Philippines’ key priorities in energy transition (including sustainable infrastructure and digital transformation), food security, defence and security cooperation and critical minerals.

 Related links